wallarm/sidecar/helm/README.md

 6. ngx_http_modsecurity_module.so
 7. ngx_http_opentracing_module.so

-Enabling of these additional modules can be done on per-pod basis by setting Pod's annotation `sidecar.wallarm.io/nginx-extra-modules`.
+Additional modules can be enabled only on per-pod basis by setting Pod's annotation `sidecar.wallarm.io/nginx-extra-modules`.
 The format of annotation's value is JSON list.
 Example with additional modules enabled is shown below:

 ```yaml